Della Reese: 1975–1993: Acting transition

 In addition to television roles, Reese also embarked on an acting career.
 "It was just like one thing flowing into another.
 It was finding another rhythm so you could take the music out," she recalled in an interview.
 Although her first speaking role was in The Mod Squad (1969), it took several years for Reese to gain acceptance as an actress rather than as a singer.
 In 1975, Reese played the role of Mrs. Gibson in the thriller movie, Psychic Killer.
-She then had a recurring role in the television series Chico and the Man where she portrayed an owner of town diner.
+She then had a recurring role in the television series Chico and the Man where she portrayed the owner of a lunch wagon and catering business.
 She remained on the show through 1978 when it was cancelled following the death of Freddie Prinze.
 Reese also appeared in theatrical productions during this period, including Ain't Misbehavin (1982) and Blues in the Night (1983).

 Eddie Murphy did not have Reese in mind when he was looking for a female actress to play a madame in his upcoming movie.
 However, after auditioning, Murphy was "shocked" by her acting abilities, according to an article from Jet.
 In 1989, Harlem Nights was released featuring Murphy and Reese, along with Richard Pryor, Jasmine Guy, Arsenio Hall and Redd Foxx.
 The film was unsuccessful at the box office and was given negative reviews by film critics.
 Yet, the comedic chemistry between Foxx and Reese on Harlem Nights inspired Murphy to write The Royal Family, a TV show which aired on CBS in September 1991.
 One month later, Foxx suffered a heart attack during a filming of an episode.
 Reese thought Foxx was "doing pratfalls" and did not take it seriously until she saw him lying on the floor in pain.
 Foxx died the same day and the show attempted to return but it did not produce the same ratings as it did with Foxx there, leading to its cancellation in 1992.